olastor/age-plugin-fido2-hmac/SPEC.md

 ## Stanza Format

-When a recipient is used for encryption, the stanza uses the following (encoded in base64 without padding) values:
+When a recipient is used for encryption, the stanza uses the following values (encoded in base64 without padding):

 ```
 -> fido2-hmac <HMAC salt (32 byte)> <Nonce (12 byte)> <Credential ID>